iefanx/AppCore/README.md

 * **URL & Text Store:** Quickly access frequently used websites and securely store important text with advanced local encryption.
 * **Built-in Browser:** Enjoy native custom tabs, lightning-fast performance, multitasking with floating windows, and trustless extension/account sync with your default browser.
 * **Super Search:** Quickly find anything in AppCore, including pinned/installed apps, URLs, notes, and even web searches.
 Use AI queries and DDG bangs for more complex or platform-specific searches.
 * **Other Stuff:** Lightning-fast, private, and offline-first, with no gatekeeping, no trackers, and Nostr integration (in progress).

-Expect rapid upgrades, too.
+*This project is currently in its initial phases, and you can anticipate frequent enhancements in the upcoming days and weeks.*

 **For Early Testers:** Thank you for your ongoing feedback and suggestions.
 I firmly believe in user-driven development.
 Please don't hesitate to propose features that would enhance AppCore's usefulness for you.